-I’m not sure if chronic dry lips are a medically recognized condition, but whether they are or not, I certainly have them.
-Nothing I use, do, or try works for more than a day or two.
-And I try a lot of products.
-Name one lip product, and I’ve tried it.
+Chronic dry lips is a condition I've dealt with for as long as I can remember.
+Nothing I use, do, or try works for more than a day or two (and I try a lot of products).
+Name one lip product, and I’ve probably tried it.
 Lip scrubs?
 Check.
 Medicated balms?
 Check.
 Masks?
 Check.
 Rather than accept defeat, I decided to consult two experts—Susan Ciminelli and Natarsha Bimson—to get answers.
 Scroll through to see what they have to say about curing my dry lips for good!

 Understand the Problem

 The first step to correcting a problem is to understand it.
 “The skin of your lips, like the skin around your eye area, is different from the rest of your skin because it doesn’t have oil glands,” Bimson says.
 “Unlike the eye area, which draws the oil from your face in, the lips do not.”
 That partially explains why lips get dry, but why is it so difficult to tackle the peeling and cracked condition?

 Bimson attributes dry lips to a combination of lip licking and mouth breathing.
 “Excessive lip licking can cause a form of dermatitis (skin inflammation) commonly referred to as ‘windburn,’ which is inflamed, sore, extremely chapped lips.”
 Even if you don’t consider your lip-licking “excessive,” Ciminelli says weather conditions like harsh winds and the sun’s drying rays create a recipe for disaster you might not recognize at first.